 Beyond the lab, Paul engages with Lantheus’ global manufacturing network as a subject matter expert (SME), ensuring the smooth implementation of new analytical processes for quality control testing.

-Personal and Professional Motivations
+Personal and professional motivations

-While these pursuits fulfill Paul’s personal and professional motivations to advance science, they find time outside of the lab to flex the creative side of their brain.
+While this work fulfills Paul’s personal and professional motivations to advance science, they find time outside of the lab to flex the creative side of their brain.
+Paul spends much of their time cooking and baking sourdough bread with their partner, Nick, or tending to their 70+ houseplants and ever-expanding garden.

 Paul has tapped into something that is true for each of us on the Lantheus team: maintaining perspective is crucial.
 When we enjoy our own personal time and relationships, we’re reminded of how our work impacts patients’ ability to do the same.